elemet/cordova-plugin-ionic-webview/README.md

 [![Dependabot Status](https://api.dependabot.com/badges/status?host=github&identifier=104773211)](https://dependabot.com)
 [![npm](https://img.shields.io/npm/v/cordova-plugin-ionic-webview.svg)](https://www.npmjs.com/package/cordova-plugin-ionic-webview)

+# Reason for Wattcost Fork

+- Add `DisallowOverzoom` option

+    Workaround for inputs losing focus when HTML meta tag `user-scalable=no` is set.
+Use in combination with meta tag `maximum-scale=1.0000001, minimum-scale=1` to fix the issue whilst still preventing zooming.

 # Ionic Web View for Cordova

 A Web View plugin for Cordova, focused on providing the highest performance experience for Ionic apps (but can be used with any Cordova app).